 Skift, a leader in travel industry news, is already reporting on the tourism industry’s response to Pokémon.
-The are calling it the “Rise of On-Demand Destination Marketing.”
+They are calling it the “Rise of On-Demand Destination Marketing.”
 Some of the highlights include:

 Hotelier’s Response to Pokémon Go

 Hot darn!
-Tourism Boards thinks general traffic lose like lunatics is a good thing!
+Tourism Boards think general traffic loss like lunatics is a good thing!
 Fills the streets up with people buying food and coffee.
 What does it mean for destinations wanting more substantial visitors – like overnight guests?
 Sabre, the online technology provider that helps hotels get booked, wrote an insightful blog post with some great tips on what to do:

-First off, it’s has good summary of why Pokémon is catching on – it’s a cultural moment anchored in nostalgia, bridging generations and bringing friends, families and strangers together to chase whimsical digital creatures anywhere and everywhere on the globe.
+- First off, it has a good summary of why Pokémon is catching on – it’s a cultural moment anchored in nostalgia, bridging generations and bringing friends, families, and strangers together to chase whimsical digital creatures anywhere and everywhere on the globe.

 o Educating staff to be knowledgeable, encouraging, and safe about play.